QuintenQVD0/pterodactyl-documentation/docs/community/panel_Installation/centos7.md

-# CentOS 8, Rocky Linux 8, AlmaLinux 8
+# CentOS 7
 In this guide we will install Pterodactyl v1.X — including all of it's dependencies — and configure our webserver to serve it using SSL.

 :::tip
-This guide is based off the [official installation documentation](../../Documentation/Panel/getting_started.md) but is tailored specifically for Enterprise Linux 8.
+This guide is based off the [official installation documentation](../../documentation/panel/getting_started.md) but is tailored specifically for CentOS 7.
 :::

 ## Install Requirements and Additional Utilities
-We will install all of Pterodactyl's [required](../../Documentation/Panel/getting_started.md#dependencies) dependencies and a few aditional utilities.
+We will install all of Pterodactyl's [required](../../documentation/panel/getting_started.md#dependencies) dependencies and a few aditional utilities.

 :::tip
 If you run `sestatus` and it shows `SELinux status: enabled` you should install the following packages for later